Poynting vector: Definition

 This expression is often called the Abraham form and is the most widely used.
 The Poynting vector is usually denoted by S or N.

-In simple terms, the Poynting vector S depicts the direction and rate of transfer of energy, that is power, due to electromagnetic fields in a region of space that may or may not be empty.
+In simple terms, the Poynting vector S, at a point, gives the magnitude and direction of surface power density that are due to electromagnetic fields at that point.
 More rigorously, it is the quantity that must be used to make Poynting's theorem valid.
 Poynting's theorem essentially says that the difference between the electromagnetic energy entering a region and the electromagnetic energy leaving a region must equal the energy converted or dissipated in that region, that is, turned into a different form of energy (often heat).
-So if one accepts the validity of the Poynting vector description of electromagnetic energy transfer, then Poynting's theorem is simply a statement of the conservation of energy.
+Poynting's theorem is simply a statement of local conservation of energy.

-If electromagnetic energy is not gained from or lost to other forms of energy within some region (e.g., mechanical energy, or heat), then electromagnetic energy is locally conserved within that region, yielding a continuity equation as a special case of Poynting's theorem:
+If electromagnetic energy is not gained from or lost to other forms of energy within some region (e.g., mechanical energy or heating), then electromagnetic energy is locally conserved within that region, yielding a continuity equation as a special case of Poynting's theorem:

 where $u$ is the energy density of the electromagnetic field.
 This frequent condition holds in the following simple example in which the Poynting vector is calculated and seen to be consistent with the usual computation of power in an electric circuit.

 Example: Power flow in a coaxial cable

-Although problems in electromagnetics with arbitrary geometries are notoriously difficult to solve, we can find a relatively simple solution in the case of power transmission through a section of coaxial cable analyzed in cylindrical coordinates as depicted in the accompanying diagram.
-We can take advantage of the model's symmetry: no dependence on θ (circular symmetry) nor on Z (position along the cable).
+We can find a relatively simple solution in the case of power transmission through a section of coaxial cable analyzed in cylindrical coordinates as depicted in the accompanying diagram.
+The model's symmetry implies that there is no dependence on θ (circular symmetry) nor on Z (position along the cable).
 The model (and solution) can be considered simply as a DC circuit with no time dependence, but the following solution applies equally well to the transmission of radio frequency power, as long as we are considering an instant of time (during which the voltage and current don't change), and over a sufficiently short segment of cable (much smaller than a wavelength, so that these quantities are not dependent on Z).

 The coaxial cable is specified as having an inner conductor of radius R1 and an outer conductor whose inner radius is R2 (its thickness beyond R2 doesn't affect the following analysis).
 In between R1 and R2 the cable contains an ideal dielectric material of relative permittivity εr and we assume conductors that are non-magnetic (so μ = μ0) and lossless (perfect conductors), all of which are good approximations to real-world coaxial cable in typical situations.